Sunday, August 2, 2020

 Immunodiagnostic Tests.

 It can detect past or current TB infections.
-This test is limited application because of poor sensitivity and cross reaction to non-MTB.
+However, this test is limited in application because of its poor sensitivity and cross-reaction to non-MTB.

 Antibody tests against MTB.